STEM at Ladybug

 Our knowledge about how children learn has grown substantially over the last few decades.
 We now understand that success in learning requires the learner to be at the center of the experiences, making connections across disciplines and also across contextual settings.
 Children need to have opportunities to learn the same material in different settings and through different lenses.
 The traditional approach of teaching topics in isolation does not support the ways children learn best.

-STEM is a philosophy to how we approach learning.
+STEM is a philosophy of how we approach learning.
 It requires that we, as educators, approach learning in a more connected and holistic way.
 At Ladybug, we will give children chances to investigate an idea in a variety of settings to encourage cross-contextual learning.
 For example, in addition to practice counting in group time, we will take students outside to practice counting real objects that they find, such as rocks, acorns, or leaves.
 Their learning is strengthened when they learn the same skills, ideas, and concepts in different contexts.

 The Importance of Play